-Companies and civil society should not act on the basis of dogma, but on the basis of evidence.
-And when looking at evidence, the world needs both policies and projects.
+Companies and civil society should not act on the basis of dogma but on the basis of evidence.
+And when looking at the evidence, the world needs both policies and projects.

 The right governmental policies and incentives are essential to stopping deforestation.
 When policies and regulations are used to tackle climate change, they can lead to demonstrable and enduring results.
 A good example is the recovery of Costa Rica’s forests as a result of the government’s policies in the 1990s.